DaveSkender/Stock.Indicators/indicators/ForceIndex/README.md

 IEnumerable<ForceIndexResult>
 ```

-The first `N` periods for will be `null` since they cannot be calculated.
+- This method returns a time series of all available indicator values for the `quotes` provided.
-We always return the same number of elements as there are in the historical quotes.
+- It always returns the same number of elements as there are in the historical quotes.
+- It does not return a single incremental indicator value.
+- The first `N` periods for will be `null` since they cannot be calculated.

-:warning: **Warning**: The first `N+100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+:hourglass: **Convergence Warning**: The first `N+100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### ForceIndexResult